chef/supermarket/docs/supermarket-release-checklist.md

 `knife supermarket unshare <cookbook_name> -m https://<supermarket IP>`

-**-------------Once you have completed these steps that means the supermarket version has been verified in terms of basic functional sanity.-------------**
+**Once you have completed these steps that means the supermarket version has been verified in terms of basic functional sanity.**